 Why this works: The duration of the workout makes it easier to tolerate and more likely that you'll stick to the plan.
 And even though the workouts are short, you are still burning substantial calories in a short period of time.
 Done properly three times per day, you can burn up to 300 - 500 calories.
 If you do this during mealtimes, you'll probably also shorten the amount of time you spend eating which will help you to decrease the amount of food you consume.

 This plan works for people who already exercise.
 The purpose of this plan is to bump your body out of complacency for a quick weight loss boost.
 You'll do this by adding more activity to your day, but you'll keep the extra sessions easy so that your body and brain don't get burned out.

 Your easy workout will consist of adding 30-45 minutes of easy enjoyable activity at the opposite end of your day as your normal workout.
 If you work out in the morning, add a brisk evening walk to your schedule.
 Do you exercise in the evenings?
 Consider biking or walking to work in the morning.
 If you don't exercise every day, you should still do an easy workout on your "off" days so you are doing something everyday.

 Why this works: It's common for people who exercise regularly to do the same routine week after week.
 If you do the same exercises at the same intensity you'll get the same results.
 Your body gets used to the routine and settles into a metabolic rhythm - a plateau.
 You must change your energy balance to lose weight.
-You can wake your body by incorporating high intensity intervals, or you can add an easy exercise session each day to increase your exercise duration.
+You can burn more calories by incorporating high intensity intervals, or you can add an easy exercise session each day to increase your exercise volume.
 For many people, the addition of easy exercise is more tolerable.

 Boosters for Quick Weight Loss Success